caffeinate2

 License

-This project is licensed under the MIT License - see the license file for details.
+This project is licensed under the MIT License.